MittyRobotics/tko-electronics-sim/README.md

 - Real-time simulation
 - Importing circuits

-### Use
+### Installation

-##### Package
+#### Releases

 Head over to the [releases](https://github.com/MittyRobotics/tko-electronics-sim/releases) page and download the binary for your platform.

-For Mac OS: right click the app icon and select OPEN, then select OPEN ANYWAY.

-For Windows: run the exe in the top-level `bin` folder.
+Directions for installation are also included there.

-##### Gradle
+#### Gradle

-1. Clone repository
+1. Clone the repository using git
 2. Run `gradlew build` and then `gradlew run` in a console in the top directory

-If you use Linux/Mac OS, add `./` before the above commands.
+If you use Linux/Mac OS, run `./gradlew build` and then `./gradlew run` in a console in the top directory.
+If it says permission denied, do `chmod +x gradlew`.